International Student Competition 2021

 h) The film screener that will be submitted to the DISFF along with the entry form will remain with the archives of the Festival and will be available in its Market.

-AWARDS OF NATIONAL COMPETITON
+AWARDS OF INTERNATIONAL STUDENT COMPETITON

 Prizes are awarded to promote young talent.
 International festival jury consists of at least 3 members and will decide on the prizes to be awarded: